mattzshum/ucr-cs110/lab3/readme.md

 ***

-> Accounts with outdated profile picture links will not show up but instead display its alt="Avatar"
+> Accounts with outdated profile picture links will not show a photo but instead display its alt="Avatar"